jjsmall009/dsa-work-and-notes/02-linked-lists/linked-notes.md

 There are a few common ways to detect a loop in a linked list.

 * **Hash table** - Traverse through the list and put each element into a hash table.
-If you get to an elemenet that's already in table then you have a cycle.
+If you get to an element that's already in table then you have a cycle.
 * **Two pointers** - Use two pointers, one fast and one slow.
 If the fast one is ever at the same node as the slow one then you have a cycle.

 ### > Removing duplicates